Iffy27/genomics2c-hackbio/galaxy-tutorial-genomics2c.md

 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 NNNN

+3. Variant frequency plot: This plot represents AFs (cell color) for the different AVs (columns) and the different samples (rows).
+The AVs are grouped by genes (different colors on the 1st row).
+Information about their effect is also represented on the 2nd row.
+The samples are clustered following the tree displayed on the left.

-We found that Pangolin and Nextclade are globally coherent despite differences in lineage nomenclature
+Also, we found that Pangolin and Nextclade are globally coherent despite differences in lineage nomenclature

 ## Bibliography
 \[1] Budd, J., Miller, B.S., Manning, E.M., Lampos, V., Zhuang, M., Edelstein, M. et al. (2020).
 Digital technologies in the public-health response to COVID-19. *Nature Medicine* **26**, 1183-1192.\